herveguetin/zermatt-docs/docs/features/modules.md

 </div>
 ```

-## Rewrite and overload
+## Rewrite

 For better comprehension, we define:
-- "rewrite": the target JS file of a module is changed by another module.
+- "hard rewrite": the target JS file of a module is changed by another module.
 The new target JS file takes complete precedence over the original one.
-- "overload": a module adds and/or modifies existing properties of another module.
+- "soft rewrite": a module adds and/or modifies existing properties of another module.
 The unmodified properties are kept in the final overloaded module.

+**Caution: rewrites and overload are implemented in a different way for Magento modules and themes.
+This section only covers rewrites for Magento modules living in `app/code` or `vendor`.**

+**Please see "Theme inheritance" below for more information about rewriting a parent theme module.**

-### Rewrite
+### Hard rewrite

-The `zermatt.json` file declaring the module to rewrite shows:
+The `zermatt.json` file declaring the module to be rewritten (in `app/code` or `vendor`) shows:

 ```js
 {